Email Encryption Setup

-Standard Encrypted Email is a secure method of exchanging email with 'trusted' sources.
+Standard encrypted email is a secure method of exchanging email with trusted sources.
 It requires that both parties share public security certificates by exchanging digitally signed messages.

-- Enter email settings in General Email Settings.
+Enter email settings in Email Setup.

-- Obtain an Email Security Certificate.
+Obtain Email Certificate.

-- For each person you want to exchange encrypted email with, share public key certificates by sending digitally signed messages.
+For each person you want to exchange encrypted email with, share public key certificates by sending digitally signed messages.

 Now encrypted email can be exchanged with the recipient.